-Debris accumulated in the IT-48WC Weapons Cleaning System basket should be dumped onto paper towels, allowed to air dry, and then placed into the 5-gallon bucket used to accumulate the filters for the machine.
-The IT-48WC system is authorized for weapons cleaning only.
-No automotive parts, paint brushes, etc., are allowed to be cleaned in the system.
+Debris accumulated in the IT-32 and IT-48 Parts Cleaning System basket should be dumped onto paper towels, allowed to air dry, and then placed into the 5-gallon bucket used to accumulate the filters for the machine.
+The IT-32 and IT-48 systems are authorized for parts cleaning only.
+No weapons, paint brushes, etc., are allowed to be cleaned in the system.
 It is recommended that units lock the system closed when it is not in use.
-For additional guidance refer to IT-48WC Weapons Cleaning System memorandum, (found in Appendix B).
-Contact the EQD when solvent is no longer serviceable.
-Skysol Solvent (NSN 6850-01-381-4401) may be ordered by calling Inland
+For additional guidance refer to IT-32 and IT-